* The website pertains to August 2017 enrollment *

 - The request must be signed and dated.

 - The applicant must have completed and maintained at least a 2.50 / 4.00 cumulative GPA on at least 12 credit hours of 100 level courses following the date of requested bankruptcy.

 If approved, all academic grades prior to the bankruptcy date will not be considered toward the calculated GPA.
 However, all courses passed with a letter grade of “C” or higher regardless of bankruptcy will still be counted toward meeting the program’s general education requirements.

-The Admission Committee will review each bankruptcy request and render a decision based on the merits of each request individually.
+The Radiography Program faculty will review each bankruptcy request and render a decision based on the merits of each request individually.
 Transcripts of all academic work must still be submitted as indicated.

 All candidates who meet minimal requirements are encouraged to apply to the program.
 Because the selection processes is competitive, not all applicants who meet minimal admission requirements will be selected into the program.
 All qualified candidates will be evaluated for consideration based on merit utilizing the program’s established screening process.
 Preference will be given to candidates who, at the time of application, have earned an academic degree in any discipline from a regionally-accredited institution.

 Foreign Educated Applicants

 Applicants educated in foreign countries are welcomed to apply to the program.
 However, candidates must have completed all of the program’s general education requirements through regionally-accredited American colleges and universities.
 No foreign academic work will be considered toward the general education requirements.
 Foreign transcripts or the equivalent domestic evaluation of foreign transcripts (ECE, for example) are not required.